Apply

 By default the latest version is reloaded:

-reloaded = db.load('<type_id>', '<component_identifier>')
+reloaded = db.load('<component>', '<component_identifier>')

-reloaded = db.load('<type_id>', '<component_identifier>', <version>)
+reloaded = db.load('<component>', '<component_identifier>', <version>)

-For example to reload a model, identified by 'my-model', the first version added:
+identified by 'my-model', the first version added:

-reloaded_model = db.load('model', 'my-model', 0)
+reloaded_model = db.load('MyModel', 'my-model', 0)